gaoyuanliang/covid19_knowledge_graph/README.md

 python3 jessica_covid_knowledge_graph.py
 ```

-convert them to nodes and edges of noe4j

-ingest them to noe4j
+## check the kowledge graph

+go to http://localhost:7474/ to see the results

-build use cases from no4j
+## build use cases from neo4j

+ongoing

+# Contact

+I am actively looking for a data science/AI related job.
+If you have such an opportunity, thank you so much for contacting me.
+I am ready for an interview at any time.
+My email is gaoyuanliang@outlook.com